nHuebscher/VerticalFarming_LiteratureReview/README.md

 | [OpenAgrar](https://www.openagrar.de/content/index.xml)     | 10     |
 | Manually added    | 10     |

-Note: The manually added papers were already checked to match the [fulltext inclusion or exclusion criteria](#Inclusion-and-exlusion-criteria) and are not inserted in Cadima (yet)
+Note: The manually added papers were already checked to match the [fulltext inclusion or exclusion criteria](#Inclusion-and-exlusion-criteria) and added in Cadima

 ## Cadima work flow
 Cadima is helpful to sort papers for a systematic literature review.
 If you want to have a closer look how Cadima is structured, you can find a trial version [here](https://test.cadima.info/index.php/area/evidenceSynthesisDatabase).